Shreybanugariya/Sudoku_Solver_through-Backtracking/README.md

 # Sudoku_Solver
 A python program that solves Sudoku itself.
-GUI is made with pyGame and the process if through backtracking.
-I got the GUI from @tech_with_tim.
+A Backtracking algorithm that changes the values of the number entered at the empty blocks and changes the previous numbers by backtracking them and thus solving the whole sudoku.

+Thank you [Tech With Tim](https://github.com/techwithtim) for the GUI and the tutorial on how to use backtracking.